sagemath/sagewiki_to_gh-2022-10-10/days15.md

 == Local travel info ==

-* William Stein has pre-paid for FIVE 3-person rooms at
+* William Stein has already fully paid for FIVE 3-person rooms May 15 - May 22, 2009, at
 {{{
     The Collegiana Inn
     4311 - 12th Ave.
 NE
     Seattle, WA 98105
     (206) 732-3200
 }}}
+If you would like to stay in one of the Collegiana rooms, email wstein@gmail.com to reserve a spot.
+(And, you don't have to pay anything out of pocket.)

  * This place has rooms: http://www.collegeinnseattle.com/